spencemcd/m7-css-intro/README.md

 2. _Order_ matters: If a later rule selects an element and sets the same _property_ to a different _value_, the later rule's setting overrides.
 3. _Specificity_ matters: The specificity with which elements are selected may override the order in which they are applied.
 More specific selection (i.e., `id` > `class` > `type`) will take precedence (more on that [here](https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/)).

+To practice making basic selections and assigning styles, head over to [exercise-1](exercise-1).

 ## Arranging elements
 Elements naturally arrange themselves on the page (from top to bottom, left to right) based on their size.